mikemol/metacatagory/README.md

 make clean
 ```

+## Architecture

+For a current, concise map of layers, modules, and test phases, see `docs/ARCHITECTURE.md`.

 ### Tools & Automation

 The project includes Python-based automation tools for test coverage analysis, phase diagrams, and code search.
 These tools run in a virtual environment and generate reports and visualizations.